Robert E. Adamson Jr.: Post-war

 From August to November 1945, Adamson reported to Gunnery Officers School in Washington DC.
 After completing school, Adamson reported for duty aboard the USS Massachusetts (BB-59) as a Division Officer and Assistant Gunnery Officer.
 When LT Adamson was sent to the USS Massachusetts, she was in Puget Sound being overhauled.
 At the end of January she set sail for Hampton Roads, Virginia.
 In September 1946 LT Adamson joined the Staff of Commander Battleship-Cruiser Force, Atlantic Fleet as Aide and Flag Lieutenant.

 In June 1947, Adamson returned to Annapolis to attend a course in ordnance engineering.
 The following June, Adamson began to receive instruction at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 In June 1950, Adamson received a Master of Science in Physics from MIT.
 After graduating, Adamson's next assignment was as an Operations Officer and Physicist with Joint Task Force Three (Preparation for Operation Greenhouse) under Task Group 31.1 at Los Alamos, New Mexico.
-Adamson was with Task Group 31.1 from July 1950 until July 1951, for his service there he was awarded the Air Fore Commendation Medal.
+Adamson was with Task Group 31.1 from July 1950 until July 1951, for his service there he was awarded the Air Force Commendation Medal.
 In July 1951 Adamson reported to Los Alamos Scientific Laboratory as a physicist, and stayed there until December.
 When finished with his assignment at Los Alamos, Adamson reported to the USS Brown (DD-546) as operations officer and executive officer.
 While aboard the USS Brown, Adamson participated in operation in Korean waters during the Korean War.